JacekGos/team-finder-rest-api/README.md

 - Advanced game search filter, based on detailed game parameters, such as sport discipline,<br>
   range from given address, price, date, number of players, duration
 - Creating a user account for more advanced features
-- Crating new games using venue reservation system
+- Creating new games using venue reservation system
 - Joining existing games

 <h3 align="left">Technologies:</h3>